AstreNot/Sales-Insight-Power-BI-Dashboard/README.md

 # Problem Statement
 The goal of this analysis is to

-Determine the current market demand for products and how it varies by region/location.
+1. Determine the current market demand for products and how it varies by region/location.
-Know the current sales performance and how it compares to past performance. identify the areas where sales performance is lacking or could be improved.
+2. Understand the current sales performance and how it compares to past performance.
+3. i=Identify the areas where sales performance is lacking or could be improved.
-To discover target markets or goods that have the greatest impact on sales success.
+4. To discover target markets or goods that have the greatest impact on sales success.
-Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer happiness, and driving corporate growth.
+5. Finally, the goal is to create data-driven plans that can aid in increasing sales, improving customer happiness, and driving corporate growth.

+# Tools Used
 Concepts used in this project:
 MySQL (Select, alias, Views)

 PowerBI concepts like:

-importing data from SQL to PowerBI creating columns for calculations for dates, time, and duration Creating key performance indicators (KPIs) and other business calculations, Developing general DAX calculations that deal with text and numbers, Performed advanced DAX calculations for solving statistical measures and other mathematical formulas Data Modelling,
+importing data from SQL to PowerBI creating columns for calculations for dates, time, and duration, Creating key performance indicators (KPIs) and other business calculations, Developing general DAX calculations that deal with text and numbers, Performed advanced DAX calculations for solving statistical measures and other mathematical formulas, Data Modelling,
 Measures,
 filters,